NC-State-Libraries-Workshops/ncsu_apprentice/README.md

 A lightweight framework for creating workshops using jekyll and markdown (mostly).
 The concept is a good workshop will consist of

-- A strong hands on component
+- A strong hands on component, Apprentice is intended as a compnanion to that
 - Good online material to refer to both before and after the workshop
 - A brief presentation to orient attendees
-- Be organized
+- Good organization

 The Apprentice framework is composed of 4 primary components.

-1. A home page
+1. A home page with prequisites and objectives
 2. Online tutorial composed of _units_
 3. A slide deck for presentations
 4. Instructors notes